wp-plugins/tumblr-widget-for-wordpress/readme.txt

 + *Your Tumblr:* The URL of the Tumblr you want to import.
 It doesn't have to contain 'tumblr.com'.
 Leave off the 'http://' at the beginning.

-+ *Tag:* Enter a single tag to display only posts with that tag.
++ *Tag to show:* Enter a single tag to display only posts with that tag.
 Leave blank to show all Tumblr posts.

++ *Tag to hide:* Enter a single tag to hide all posts with that tag.

 + *Maximum number of posts to display:* This number is a *maximum,* as the text suggests.